PeteHaitch/phd_thesis/markdown/paper_reviews.md

 [^dmeas_problem]: The description of the `DMEAS` software in \citet{He:2013cj} allows for methylation loci with an unknown methylation state.
 Under this model there are now $3^{m}$ possible methylation patterns per m-tuple and the summatation index should be updated accordingly.

-I think that this means it is the entropy value of the $p^{th}$ methylation pattern, where an unmethylated CpG is 0 and methylated CpG is $1$[^dmeas_problem].
+I think that this means it is the entropy value of the $p^{th}$ methylation pattern, where an unmethylated CpG is 0 and methylated CpG is $1$[^dmeas_problem2].
 This amounts to $e$ being equal to the number of methylated CpGs in the m-tuple.
 For example, $e = 4$ if the pattern contains 4 methylated CpGs and $e = 2$ if the pattern contains 2 methylated CpGs.
 This is then normalised to account for the size of the m-tuple, $0 \leq \frac{e}{m} \leq 1$.

-[^dmeas_problem]: The `DMEAS` software further defines a CpG of unknown methylation state as 2.
+[^dmeas_problem2]: The `DMEAS` software further defines a CpG of unknown methylation state as 2.
 This seems to me like it would screw things up because $ME > 1$ is possible if an m-tuple contains a CpG with unknown methylation state.

 ME is minimal ($ME = 0$) when all reads mapping to an m-tuple have the same methylation pattern and is maximal ($ME = 1$) when all $2^{m}$ methylation patterns are observed at equal frequency.